NATURAL MUSHROOM FARMING:

 - Long-term planning for on-site substrate production

-This course is ideal for anyone wishing to spread the many benefits of fungi throughout their backyard, farm, or homestead, while maintaining the highest ethical standards in holistic design.
-This course is also an ideal complement for anyone pursuing studies or careers in food production, land and resource management, animal tending, and general mycological studies.
+This course is ideal for anyone wishing to spread the many benefits of fungi throughout their backyard, farm, or homestead, while maintaining high ethical standards in holistic design.
+This course is also an ideal complement for anyone pursuing careers in food production, land and resource management, animal tending, and general mycological studies.

 — THIS COURSE INCLUDES —